 Based in Georgia (USA, not the country!), I have created content for and with partners and clients in Argentina, Brazil, Brussels, Canada, China, England, France, Germany, Hong Kong, India, Ireland, Italy, Japan, Malaysia, the Philippines, Scotland, Switzerland, and the USA.

-Credentials include 6+ years in global Employer Branding & Recruitment Marketing, including a global Fortune 50, and 10+ years in HR/Marketing/Comms, with formal education:
+Credentials include 6+ years in global Employer Branding & Recruitment Marketing and 10+ years in HR/Marketing/Communications, with formal education below.
+Outside of work, you’ll find me on a tennis court or in the kitchen.

 I believe in...